For 30 years, I have been vegetarian and mostly vegan. I've learned to create tasty vegan recipes to appeal to my family of seven.

 GF Pizza With Mexican Flair

 Fred and Melissa, who live in Denver, Colorado, are busy people who love creating interesting and delicious recipes and meals that are easy to make.
-We started with the idea of a meal that is a little spicy and very tasty, and uses only one pan to prepare.
-Full of fresh vegetables and gluten-free, this dinner also appeals to our health-conscience nature.
-This Mexican skillet pizza is an unprocessed, tofu-free, veggie-rich, gluten-free vegan pizza that tastes delicious!
-Try it.
-You'll like it.
+We started with the idea of a meal that is a little spicy, very tasty, and uses only one pan to prepare.
+Full of fresh vegetables and gluten-free, this dinner also appeals to our health-conscious nature.
+This Mexican skillet pizza is an unprocessed, tofu-free, veggie-rich, gluten-free vegan pizza that tastes delicious.
+Try it!

 - The base of the pizza is potatoes and turnips, not flour.
 The pizza and topping are made entirely of vegetables, no processed foods, so this dinner is both healthy and vegan.

 - For example, the vegetable combinations provide plenty of protein.
 The percentage of protein just from the beans, potato, and corn would be 30% per person from this meal.
 So, about 1/3rd of your protein intake of your third meal of the day is exactly where the protein count should be.

 - Even more important, vegetable forms of protein are more digestible than animal because animal proteins must be broken into amino acids for digestion.
 Vegetable protein is full of amino acids.

 |Prep time||Cook time||Ready in||Yields|